notagenius/techfest_hawe_2018/README.md

 # Techfest_Hawe_2018

-this is our hackathon final result of Techfest for the changelle of HAWE A fully DIY sensor box which can collect data to cloud server featuring vibration detection with realtime dashboard and a Neo watch notification.
+This is our hackathon final result of Techfest for the changelle of HAWE.

+A fully DIY sensor box which can collect data to cloud server featuring vibration detection with realtime dashboard and a Neo watch notification.

 # Team